 In big shopping malls, the prices are fixed and people grab products on their own and there is nobody to provide instruction or advice.
 However, in street markets, there is a lot of bargaining and the products are properly introduced in detail by the salespersons.

-I hope you learnt well about how to answer Describe a time you bought something from a street or outdoor market [IELTS Cue Card].
-It is advised not to reproduce the same answer during examination, as it may be used by many of our readers on the site.
-You should rather reformulate and make it look like your personal answer.
+I hope it gives you some realistic idea on how to carry a conversation around Describe a time you bought something from a street/outdoor market IELTS Cue card topic.
+However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
+You should rather reformulate and personalise your answer.